CalebRenshaw/epistasis_landscape_map/README.md

 The argument 'filePath' is the relative or absolute path to the .csv file containing the data to plot.
 The first .csv column should be an ID, the next n columns indicate the alleles, followed by the fitness data.
-An example .csv is included in this repository, it will generate the example .png image likewise included.
+An example .csv is included in this repository; it will generate the example_landscape.png image likewise included if the script is run with the above example usage in a directory containing both the script and the example.csv file.

 The argument 'fitCol' is the column number (0-indexed) of the .csv file containing the fitness data.